UCLALibrary/docker-kakadu/README.md

     docker run --rm -v $(pwd)/src/test/resources/images/:/home/kakadu kakadu test.jp2

 The important thing to remember is that the first value passed to the `-v` argument must be an absolute path.
-You don't have to use the `$(pwd)` shorthand.
-A full path can also be passed:
+You don't have to use the `$(pwd)` shorthand... a full path can also be passed:

-    docker run --rm -v /home/kevin/docker-kakadu/src/test/resources/images/:/home/kakadu kakadu test.jp2
+    docker run --rm \
+     -v /home/kevin/docker-kakadu/src/test/resources/images/:/home/kakadu \
+     kakadu test.jp2

+#### Other Things

 That's it.
 If you encounter any other possible stumbling blocks, please let us know.